Renters' Rights Act 2025, Phase 1 commencement

 Section 21 no-fault eviction is permanently abolished from 1 May 2026.
 This guide explains what replaces it, the new mandatory possession grounds, notice periods, court deadlines, and exactly how to recover your property under the new regime.

-13 min readUpdated 29 April 2026section 21 abolishedsection 21 abolished 2026no fault eviction bannedsection 21 replacement
+13 min readUpdated 29 April 2026Last reviewed: 17 May 2026section 21 abolishedsection 21 abolished 2026no fault eviction bannedsection 21 replacement

 On 1 May 2026, Section 21 of the Housing Act 1988 is permanently abolished in England.
-No-fault eviction — the ability to recover your property without giving a reason — is gone.
+No-fault eviction, the ability to recover your property without giving a reason, is gone.
 This is the single most significant change in the Renters' Rights Act 2025, and it affects every private landlord in England.
 If you are a landlord who has ever relied on Section 21 to recover a property, this guide tells you exactly what has changed, what replaces it, and what you need to do.

 This is not a future event